mirkamalg/useful-regular-expressions/README.md

-# useful-regular-expressions
+# Useful regular expressions
 A handy collection of regex patterns.
+Patterns are taken from [this website](https://ihateregex.io/) for self use only.